EmmaLiTsai/recoverKBTDR/README.md

     ## 5 1981-01-16 17:58:04 19.710  0.023 19.72417 168.0756  0.02300000
     ## 6 1981-01-16 17:58:05     NA     NA       NA       NA  0.01866667

-Step six: transform y-axis to depth either using the maximum depth or psi calibration curve (if available):
+Step seven: transform y-axis to depth either using the maximum depth or psi calibration curve (if available):

 ``` r